Uncovering the “Why’ Behind Medical Conditions – and Costs

 Kryz has over 20 years of experience in employee benefits, healthcare and wellness.
 He previously held roles in executive clinical consulting and health informatics for regional and national consulting firms.
 Kryz has led several key initiatives around analytic reporting using clinical methodology that has assisted employers with understanding their population’s health/illness burden.

 Kryz holds multiple credentials, including a Practical Nurse (LPN) from Gurnick Academy of Medical Arts, a Registered Nurse (RN) from Excelsior College, a BSN in Nursing from the University of Cincinnati, and an Advanced Practice Registered Nurse (ACNP) from Gonzaga University with a concentration in acute care nursing practice, three designations as a Certified Wellness Specialist (CWS), Certified Professional in Health Information Management Systems (CPHIMS) and Certified Corporate Nutrition Professional (CCNP).
 Kryz possesses a B.S. in Applied Science in Healthcare Management from Waldorf College, an M.S. in Public Health with emphasis in Clinical Epidemiology and Biostatistics from University of Liverpool, UK.
-In 2019, Kryz completed his Doctorate in Nursing Practice at the University of San Diego with an emphasis in infectious disease and health informatics and is pursuing his second PhD in Psychiatric Nursing from the University of Cincinnati (2025).
+In 2019, Kryz completed his Doctorate in Nursing Practice at the University of San Diego with an emphasis in infectious disease and health informatics and is pursuing his second PhD in Psychiatric Nursing from the Chaminade University of Honolulu (2025).